 Students join a U.S. research laboratory and, under the close advisement and mentorship of a U.S. graduate student and professor, gain hands-on research experience in a field that aligns with their academic and research interests.
 Available host labs will be in Lehigh’s P.C.
 Rossin College of Engineering and Applied Science and College of Arts and Sciences and Rice’s George R. Brown School of Engineering and Wiess School of Natural Sciences.

-Tours of Dow Chemical and NASA in Houston
+Tours of NASA and Dow Chemical in Houston, Texas